SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/hello-world.md

 **Deployment**

 In addition, there is a *deploy.ps1* script that uses credentials stored locally.
-Run the script in order to deploy the application.
+Run the script in order to deploy the web app.
 You must provide the correct URL and credentials in the *settings.ini* file.

-To deploy a microservice application on the platform, you need the following:
+To deploy a microservice web app on the platform, you need the following:

 * URL address of the {{< product-c8y-iot >}} host of your tenant
 * Username and password to log in with
-* An application created on the platform
+* a web app created on the platform
 * ZIP build from previous steps for deployment

 Configure the _settings.ini_ file as follows: